-Included/excluded from the list – you can hover a term and they use "Space" on your keyboard to do that
+Included/excluded from the list – you can hover over a term and check/uncheck

 Added/removed from the terms to be used in headings

 You can also manage a few terms at once.
-Click on a term or choose the "Select all terms" button.
+Click on multiple terms or choose the "Select all terms" button.

-You can switch between All terms, NLP, and Ignored terms to filter out words from each category.
+You can switch between All terms, Included terms, NLP, and Ignored terms to filter out words from each category.